In-Use Off-Road Mobile Agricultural Equipment Regulation

 The attainment deadline is 2023.

-In addition, a new SIP for the new 8-hour ozone standard for the San Joaquin Valley will be developed in 2014 for submittal to US EPA in 2015.
+In addition, a new SIP for the new 8-hour ozone standard for the San Joaquin Valley will be developed in 2014 for submittal to U.S. EPA in 2015.
 The SIP will address additional reductions needed to attain the new 2015 8-hour ozone standard by the 2032 deadline; likely through strategies that will rely on the availability of the cleanest technologies in mobile agricultural equipment.
 New SIPs will also be needed for other areas of the State.
 However, for these other areas, additional actions for mobile agricultural equipment beyond the emissions standards already adopted are not expected to be needed to meet the federal attainment deadlines.

 ARB staff is proposing two rulemakings for mobile agricultural equipment.
 The first would implement the 2007 SIP and the second would be incorporated into the 2015 SIP.
-The near-term rulemaking, which would be submitted to the Board in late 2013, focuses on fully accounting for the voluntary actions by the agricultural industry to reduce emissions through their participation in incentive funding programs that accelerate the use of the cleanest available technology equipment (primarily Tier 3 off-road engines in mobile agricultural equipment) in the San Joaquin Valley.
-Agricultural organizations working with the San Joaquin Valley Air Pollution Control District, ARB, United States Department of Agriculture - Natural Resources Conservation Service, and US EPA, have signed a Statement of Principles that allows for a mechanism to be developed that will provide industry with credit for the investments already made to clean up mobile agricultural equipment.
+The near-term rulemaking, which would be submitted to the Board in late 2013, focuses on fully accounting for the voluntary actions by the agricultural industry to reduce emissions through their participation in incentive funding programs that accelerate the use of the cleanest available technology equipment (primarily Tier 3 and cleaner off-road engines in mobile agricultural equipment) in the San Joaquin Valley.
+Agricultural organizations working with the San Joaquin Valley Air Pollution Control District, ARB, United States Department of Agriculture Natural Resources Conservation Service (NRCS), and U.S. EPA, have signed a Statement of Principles that allows for a mechanism to be developed that will provide industry with credit for the investments already made to clean up mobile agricultural equipment.
 ARB’s action makes formal the written agreement already reached among the agencies.

 Finally, in conjunction with the 2015 8-hour ozone SIP, staff will continue to work with the agricultural industry to develop a long-term strategy to increase the use of the cleanest technologies as they become available.
 This strategy would focus on the introduction of the cleanest technologies (primarily Tier 4 final engines) through incentive programs, regulation, or a combination of both to help meet the 75 ppb ozone standard by 2032.